eagle-ai/eagle-ai.github.io/tutorial-policy.md

 permalink: /docs/tutorial/policy.html
 ---

-Apache Eagle (incubating, called Eagle in the following) currently supports to customize policies for data sources for each site:
+Apache Eagle (called Eagle in the following) currently supports to customize policies for data sources for each site:

 * HDFS Audit Log
 * Hive[^HIVE] Query Log